mBialczak/simpleARKANOID/README.md

    - class MixOpener

 3. CRITERION: The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.
-   NOTE: The project follows the Resource Acquisition Is Initialization pattern where appropriate, by allocating objects at compile-time, initializing objects when they are declared, and utilizing scope to ensure their automatic destruction.

    In class AudioMixer: